plesubc/presentation/html/Markdown/2021-11-17-DataversePanel.md

 - A platform agnostic tool which harvests material from Dryad
 - Can be automated if required
 - Requires zero researcher effort
-- Associated python package can be used for other metadata conversions
+- Associated Python 3 package can be used for other metadata conversions

 Note: